stirnim/garmin-andytimer/README.md

 The goal of Andy Timer is to show the time with all numbers of equal size and with a large font.

-Note: An Activity can at most use only two DataField apps.
-It can therefore make sense to create your own full screen DataField app where you place multiple data fields as you require and only occupy one DataField app.
+Note: A sport activity (e.g. running) can at most only use two DataField apps.
+That said, it generally makes sense to create a full size DataField app which displays multiple metrics in one DataField.

 # Implementation